This article may contain compensated links. Please read disclaimer for more info.

 Forget the Paris metro and explore Paris by bike.
 Environmentally friendly, healthy, and surprisingly convenient for navigating perilously congested city streets, biking in Paris becomes the Parisians’ preferred mode of transport on sunny days.

 Check out this Paris by Bike quick guide to learn how to navigate the city on two wheels and for the best bike tours in Paris and the outskirts.
+If you fancy a guided tour of Paris on two wheels, this City Highlights Bike Tour always gets great reviews.

 PICNIC IN THE PARK